kfrn/smpte-colourbars/README.md

 #### Notes

-* **Not really colour-accurate**: most colours are relatively accurate (via ffmpeg's test patterns), but blacks are fudged to be able to readily see the contrast between the different levels.
+* **Not really colour-accurate**: most colours are taken from ffmpeg's test patterns, but blacks are fudged to be able to readily see the contrast between the different levels.

 * **Reference images** are located [here](https://github.com/kfrn/smpte-colourbars/tree/master/reference-images).